hippiehunter/dblbook/src/common/variables.md

 +---------------------------------------------------+
 ```

 You can see from the above diagram that we're treating all of the data as a single big alpha.
-This is very common in DBL code and it's one of the things that makes I/O very natural.
+This is very common in DBL code, and it's one of the things that makes I/O very natural.
 You can write the entire record to disk or send it over the network without any serialization effort.
 This is not the case with unnamed records.
 Unnamed records are just a way to group related data together, they are not a type.
 You can't pass them to a routine or return them from a routine.
 They are just a way to group data together.

-'groups' allow for nested organization and fixed-size arrays for data hierarchies.
+'Groups' allow for nested organization and fixed-size arrays for data hierarchies.
 Although groups are frequently employed as complex data types, the preferred approach for new code is to use a 'structure'.
 We'll get around to structures in the chapter on [complex types](../complex_types/structures.md).
 This suggestion to prefer structures stems from the fact that these complex data types, even when implemented as group parameters, essentially function as alpha arguments.
 Consequently, the compiler's type checker is unable to assist in detecting mismatches or incompatibilities, making 'structures' a safer and more efficient option.

-Top level data div records can be declared with different storage specifiers: stack, static, or local.
+Top-level data division records can be declared with different storage specifiers: stack, static, or local.
 These specifiers determine the lifespan and accessibility of all of the variables and nested groups under them.

 'Stack' variables behave like local variables in most other programming languages.
 They are allocated when the scope they are declared in is entered and deallocated when that scope is exited.

 'Static' variables have a unique characteristic.
 There's exactly one instance of the variable that is across all invocations of their defining routine.
 This behavior is similar to global variables, but with the key difference that the scope of these variables is specifically limited to the routine that defines them.
 Once initialized, they retain their value until the program ends, allowing data to persist between calls.

 'Local' variables, meanwhile, behave similarly to static variables in that they are shared across all invocations of their defining routine.
 However, the system might reclaim the memory allocated to local variables if it's running low on memory.
-When this feature was introduced computers had significantly less ram and local variables were flexible choice for large data structures.
+When this feature was introduced, computers had significantly less RAM, so local variables were flexible choice for large data structures.
 There is no reason to use them today.

 ### Common and Global Data Section (GDS)

-Both the COMMON statement and the GLOBAL data sections serve to establish shared data areas accessible by multiple routines within a program.
+Both the COMMON statement and the GLOBAL data sections serve to establish shared data areas that are accessible by multiple routines within a program.
 However, they differ in how they manage and access the shared data.

 The COMMON statement, with its two forms, GLOBAL COMMON and EXTERNAL COMMON, is used to define records accessible to other routines or the main routine.
-GLOBAL COMMON creates new data space, while EXTERNAL COMMON references data defined elsewhere.
+GLOBAL COMMON creates new data space, while EXTERNAL COMMON references data defined elsewhere in GLOBAL COMMON statement.

 The main distinguishing factor with COMMON statements is that the data layout (types, sizes, sequence of fields, etc.) is fixed at the point of the GLOBAL COMMON declaration, and cannot be checked during the compilation of EXTERNAL COMMON statements.
 When these statements are compiled, the compiler creates a symbolic reference to the named common variable, with the linking process determining the correct data address for each symbolic reference.